bruinxiong/Modified-CRUNet-and-Residual-Attention-Network.mxnet/README.md

 We plan to release these two modified architectures implemented by MXNet for image classification.

 # Modified CRUNet.mxnet
-A MXNet implementation of Modified CRUNet
+A MXNet implementation of modified CRUNet

 # Modified Residual-Attention-Network.mxnet
-A MXNet implementation of Residual Attention Network
+A MXNet implementation of modified Residual Attention Network